-Cleft Rhinoplasty New York City
+Cleft Rhinoplasty Conveniently located to serve New York City, Yonkers and Jersey City

 Before & After

 Cosmetic & Craniofacial Surgery‘s before-and-after pictures of real patients.

 Cleft rhinoplasty is used to correct nasal tip asymmetries and septal deviations.
 There are 3 ages when a cleft rhinoplasty may be performed: 1) During cleft lip repair-age 3 months; 2) At school age-age 5-8 years; 3) At skeletal maturity-age 15-18years.
 The technique at each age differs.